 How to get to Reims

 Just outside Reims and set it in its own park, the restaurant has two well-deserved Michelin stars.
 The décor is elegant, the cooking even more so.
 It is also a hotel with 39 beautifully decorated rooms.
 If you want to be outside Reims, this is the best choice but be prepared; this is expensive.

 There are two restaurants at Château les Crayères, which is primarily a hotel.
 The best known, Le Parc les Crayères, is both a destination in its own right and a local favourite for special occasions.
 This is haute cuisine, preferably taken with some of the amazing Champagnes on offer from both small vineyards and the blockbuster names.
 Reckon on spending around 150 to 200 euros per person for 3 courses, with menus running from 80 to 300 euros per person (including drinks).

 The second restaurant, Le Jardin Brasserie, is more casual and to my mind, more attractive than its grand sister.
 Natural materials in the décor -– brick walls and slate floor -– and plenty of greenery, both indoors and on the charming terrace, make this a thoroughly attractive venue.
-Dishes are classic but with an inventive slant, like tuna and avocado tartar to start and ‘brasserie’ dishes such as roast pork with Parmesan frites.
-3-course meals run at around 75 to 80 euros per person, or take the excellent value, fixed price, 3-course menu at around 30 euros.
+Dishes are classic but with an inventive slant, like sliced duck with endive or lamb roll with olive and apple puree.
+A 3-course meal runs around 49 euros per person, or take the excellent value, fixed price, 3-course menu at around 31 euros.